REQUEST MORE INFORMATION

-If our Interfaith Studies Certificate Program speaks to your soul or sets your heart aflutter, we invite you to complete an Admissions Application!
+If our Interfaith Chaplaincy Certificate Program speaks to your soul or sets your heart aflutter, we invite you to complete an Admissions Application!

-CHI has a rolling admissions policy; students may enter the program at any time.
-The same cycle of modules is repeated each calendar year, so students can attend in a schedule pattern that is best suited to their own situation.
+ChI has a rolling admissions policy; students may enter the program at four different times per year.
+The same cycle of classes is repeated each calendar year, so students can attend in a schedule pattern that is best suited to their own situation.

 A Bachelor’s degree is required.